This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 being tested.
 The main disadvantage is that migrations sometimes take a long time, and if an app takes too long to boot,

-some orchestration tools will think there’s a problem, and try to redeploy the app before the migration can finish.
+some orchestration tools will think there’s a problem and try to redeploy the app before the migration can finish.

 Also, if you are running serverless apps, which already struggle with cold starts, you shouldn’t add anything to the

 boot code that makes it worse.
-In these cases, you’re better off with a different approach, which is to run migrations
+In these cases, you’re better off running migrations as a separate step in your

-as a separate step in your deployment pipeline, just before you deploy the app.
+deployment pipeline, just before you deploy the app.

 Now that you’ve seen the concepts behind relational databases, let’s see those concepts in action with a real-world